Canning Day is celebrated by some on the 23rd of October, though to be fair, there is actually no fixed agreement on

 We don’t need to can anymore because freezers do the work for us with less effort.
 Whenever there’s a blackout, however, we are all reminded that freezers depend on there being cheap, reliable electricity always in our future.
 Canned goods required no electricity to keep them stored safely.

-Canning refers to the heat process of treating the sealed jars, as opposed to the type of container being used.
+Note also that canning refers to the heat process of treating the sealed jars, as opposed to the type of container being used.
 It has nothing to do with “cans”; industrially, food can be sealed and heat processed in plastic containers, and that is still “canning”.
-In the UK, and in Australia and in New Zealand, they call it “bottling.”
+In the UK, and in Australia and in New Zealand, they call home canning “bottling.”

-If you are planning a Canning Day in the late summer, make sure you buy all the jars and lids you need well in advance, as they often tend to sell out.
+If you are planning a home Canning Day in the late summer, make sure you buy all the jars and lids you need well in advance, as they often tend to sell out.

 Low-acid foods such as plain vegetables and meat always require pressure canning; if your pressure canner has a dial-gauge, get it tested for accuracy each year before the canning season starts.
 A seal alone is no guarantee of safety: it is the processing process that gives the safety.

 Home canning is an evolving science, not an art, so this is not one area of food to be “nostalgic” about.
 Be sure to always use modern, tested recipes from reputable sources such as the USDA, the National Center for Home Food Preservation, Ball, Bernardin or your local university extension service.
 Don’t trust home canning recipes from Internet bloggers unless they are working from a reputable source — and run a mile from those who say “my family always did it this way and no one died — yet.”

 To learn more about the practice of modern safe home canning, visit our sister site at http://www.healthycanning.com and the trusted folks who keep us all safe and up-to-date at the National Center for Home Food Preservation: http://nchfp.uga.edu/how/can_home.html